ancoreraj/blog-website/posts/old-laptop-s3-server-story.md

+---
+title: 'How I Turned My Old Laptop into a Local S3 Server Using Go and Ubuntu'
+date: 'Nov 8, 2025'
+excerpt: 'How I Turned My Old Laptop into a Local S3 Server Using Go and Ubuntu & Breathing Life into the Old Laptop'
+cover_image: '/images/posts/img_s3.png'
+---

 # How I Turned My Old Laptop into a Local S3 Server Using Go and Ubuntu

 A few weeks ago, I was cleaning my desk and noticed my old Windows laptop sitting there, untouched for months.